-In addition to the credit risk limit management and other mitigation measures as described above, the Group monitors all financial assets and the Lease Receivables that are subject to impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
+In addition to the credit risk limit management and other mitigation measures as described above, the Group monitors all financial assets, the Lease Receivables and receivables arising from the financial guarantee contracts that are subject to impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
 If there has been a significant increase in credit risk, the Group will measure the loss allowances based on lifetime rather than 12m ECL.

-In order to minimise credit risk, the Group monitors the credit risk exposure individually for certain financial assets and Lease Receivables with significant balances; for other financial assets and Lease Receivables, the Group has asked its operation management committee to develop and maintain the Group's credit risk gradings to categorise exposures according to their degree of risk of default.
+In order to minimise credit risk, the Group monitors the credit risk exposure individually for certain financial assets, the Lease Receivables and receivables arising from the financial guarantee contracts with significant balances or with significant underlying guarantee values; for other financial assets, the Lease Receivables and receivables arising from the financial guarantee contracts, the Group has asked its operation management committee to develop and maintain the Group's credit risk gradings to categorise exposures according to their degree of risk of default.
 The credit grading information is based on a range of data that is determined to be predictive of the risk of default and applying experienced credit judgement.
 The nature of the exposure and the type of counterparty are taken into account in the analysis.
-Credit risk grades are defined using qualitative and quantitative factors that are indicative of risk of default.
+Credit risk grades are defined using qualitative and quantitative factors that are indicative of risk of default